zeroentropy-ai/zbench/README.md

 For large datasets, consider:

 1. **Increase document threshold gradually**: Start with 10, increase if needed
-2. **Use fewer cycles for initial testing**: In practice, no more than 4 cycles are needed for the ELO convergence
+2. **Use fewer cycles for initial testing**: In practice, no more than 4 cycles are needed for the ELO convergence, but you can lower to 2-3 for small document samples
-3. **Monitor API costs**: Each pair requires 3 AI model calls, approximated cost: 20 USD / 1000 pairwise comparisons
+3. **Monitor API costs**: Each pair requires 3 AI model calls, approximate cost: 20 USD / 1000 pairwise comparisons
 4. **Implement checkpointing**: Save intermediate results, do not run on thousands of queries right away